Public Authorities (Fraud, Error and Recovery) Bill

 - Public Authorities: Will benefit from strengthened fraud prevention and recovery mechanisms.

-- Individuals and Organizations suspected of fraud: May face investigations, information requests, recovery actions, and civil penalties.
+- Individuals suspected of fraud: May face investigation, civil penalties, and recovery actions including wage and bank account deductions.

 Powered by nyModel